elianafang/reply2reviewer_Ve3r/README.md

+😊We are grateful for your valuable comments and take this opportunity to address your concerns with careful consideration.

 # Q1:

 The paper does not live up to its claims.
 Despite modest claims of addressing oversmoothing (which can be addressed by many approaches nowadays), the authors do not show results with different number of layers (very deep models).

 # A1:

-Thank you for your valuable feedback.
+😊We sincerely appreciate your thoughtful review comments and the opportunity to clarify and strengthen our work.

 We would like to clarify a potential misunderstanding.
 Our method does not address oversmoothing by increasing the number of GNN layers.
 Instead, CGDConv mitigates oversmoothing from the perspective of diffusion control, by adaptively limiting the number of message-passing steps through a theoretically grounded convergence criterion $K_0$ and constraint factor $\beta = 2K_0$ (Section 3.1, Eq.
 7–9).
 This design avoids excessive feature propagation and homogenization — the essence of oversmoothing — without requiring deep model architectures.